 I had my first sight of the mountains at 06:50, just as my breakfast arrived.
 Up until then, we had been passing through forests and open farmland, with the occasional house and the odd station we did not stop at.
 We stopped at Mai Tan Noi, after which the landscape changed quite dramatically.
 We made a long, slow climb up a steep-sided, forested valley before going through a long tunnel.
 I took this opportunity to make my way back to my seat, by which point quite a few people (maybe one third of the total) had left the train, judging the number of empty seats and bunks.
 By now (07:30) most people were up, including Rosie.
 Since the two seats behind us were free, I took them, partly so I could go sit facing forwards, but mostly to give us both some more room.

 Immediately after the tunnel, we pulled into Khun Tan, where we waited for about 10 minutes for a southbound Chiang Mai to Bangkok train to come past.
 About five minutes later we set off, the line going back to a single track and becoming very windy before broadened out into upland valley, ringed by mountains on all sides.
 By now we were on the final approach to Chiang Mai, the valley broadening all the time.
 Our penultimate stop, at 08:25, was Lamphun, which, like every station we had passed and/or stopped at, was beautifully clean and well-kept.
-One thing I did notice though, was that there were no announcements inn our carriage, so you have to have your wits about you if you don’t want to miss your stop.
+One thing I did notice though, was that there were no announcements in our carriage, so you have to have your wits about you if you don’t want to miss your stop!

 We reached Chiang Mai on time at 08:40.
-As I stepped out of the station, I was immediately harassed by various taxi drivers, Any thoughts I had previously entertained about being able to walk to my hotel, carrying my rucksack, had evaporated (melted?) on my first day in Bangkok, so I took the first reasonable-looking one, a lady named Phan.
+As I stepped out of the station, I was immediately harassed by various taxi drivers, Any thoughts I had previously entertained about being able to walk to my hotel, carrying my rucksack, had evaporated (melted?) on my first day in Bangkok, so I took the first reasonable-looking one, driven by a lady named Phan.
 The taxi ride was straightforward and, at 200 Baht, was probably over the odds, but still under £5, so I couldn’t really complain.
-Within half an hour of arriving, I was in my hotel, where I was reminded of the main problem with sleeper trains: you usually arrive well before check-in time (in my case, over five hours), so I finished this post in the lobby, which at least had air conditioning, power for my laptop and Wifi.
+Within half an hour of arriving, I was in my hotel, where I was reminded of the main problem with sleeper trains: you usually arrive well before check-in time (in my case, over five hours), so I finished writing this post in the lobby, which at least had air conditioning, power for my laptop and Wifi.